xinzhan/core-services.en/help/interface/cookies-first-party.md

 As long as implementation code is not altered, this step will not affect data collection and can be done at any time after updating implementation code.

->[!NOTE]
->
->The Experience Cloud Visitor ID service provides an alternative to configuring a CNAME to enable first-party cookies.

 ## Validate hostname forwarding {#validate}

 The following methods are available for validation: